 - Horn Island

 - Perdido Key -- This is a barrier island on which you can see many birds and other wildlife.
 It is fairly large and covers over 240 acres right on the Gulf of Mexico with white sand beaches and sand dunes, sea oats, abundant wildlife, and plenty of places to swim and relax.
-Other activities include surf fishing, birding, use of boardwalks to view habitats and wiidlife, picnicking, and the primitive camping.
+Other activities include surf fishing, birding, the free use of boardwalks to view habitats and wildlife, picnicking, and the primitive camping.
 Camping permits are self-register and free.
 Public showers are also available and camp fires may be built according to regulations on the beach.

 - Petit Bois Island